-- 1. The owner must file an application that contains the information specified in PSC 128.30, except as amended by PSC 128.61(6). - 2.
-A plan must be submitted that includes information specified in Section 16-150-080 D. The owner must also provide the following additional information on the plan or as part of the permit application: - a.
-Location of any overhead utility lines on or adjacent to the property. - b.
-Description and specifications of the components of the small wind energy system, including the manufacturer, model, capacity, blade length, and total height of the small wind energy system; and - c.
+- (a) The owner must file an application that contains the information specified in PSC 128.30, except as amended by PSC 128.61(6). - (b) A plan must be submitted that includes information specified in Section 12.150.08(4).
+The owner must also provide the following additional information on the plan or as part of the permit application: - 1.
+Location of any overhead utility lines on or adjacent to the property. - 2.
+Description and specifications of the components of the small wind energy system, including the manufacturer, model, capacity, blade length, and total height of the small wind energy system; and - 3.
 Blueprints or drawings which have been approved by a registered professional engineer for any tower and tower foundation.